-The Kansas PointsBet online sportsbook promo code offers new users risk-free bets worth $500.
-The is a series of $100 risk free bets on each of the first five days after you sign up and fund your account.
+The Kansas PointsBet online sportsbook promo code offers new users 4 Risk-Free Bets of Up to $200 Each.
+The is a series of $100 risk free bets on each of the first four days after you sign up and fund your account.

-For example, let's say you risked $100 on your first settled fixed odds bet on Day 1.
+For example, let's say you risked $100 on your first settled fixed odds bet on Day One.
 If the bet wins, you keep the proceeds of the win.
 If the wager loses, the PointsBet Kansas promo code assures you a $100 in risk free bets.
-And those same risk free bets offers are available each of the next 4 days.
+And those same risk free bets offers are available each of the next 3 days.

 PointsBet Pros & Cons